Aquafina-water-bottle/jp-mining-note/docs/docs/runtimeoptions.md

 },
 ```

-A full list of special option types is shown below.
+A full list of option branch values is shown below.
 The source code for these can be found under
 [src/ts/options.ts](https://github.com/Aquafina-water-bottle/jp-mining-note/blob/dev/src/ts/options.ts).
 (TODO not dev branch)